rusticlion/Manastorm/README.md

 ## Development Status

-This is an early prototype with basic functionality:
+This is a late prototype with basic full engine functionality:
 - Two opposing wizards with health bars
 - Shared mana pool with floating tokens
 - Three spell slots per wizard with visual feedback
-- Basic state representation (NEAR/FAR, GROUNDED/AERIAL)
+- Simple spatial state representation (NEAR/FAR, GROUNDED/AERIAL)
+- Data-driven VFX engine (actual visuals are still rough)
+- Various spell types with unique mechanics: Attack, Utility, Shield, Trap (with various subtypes of each)
+- Various spell keywords with rigorously defined mechanics.
+- "Triune Spell Engine" custom DSL/data-driven format for defining spells in terms of keywords.
+Spells are "compiled" at runtime from keyword-based definitions which can be authored using any convenient tool.

 ## Next Steps

-- Connect mana tokens to spell queueing
-- Implement actual spell effects
-- Add position changes
-- Create proper spell descriptions
+- Polish VFX and add SFX.
+Use consistent design language driven by TSE spell definitions.
-- Add collision detection
+- Add basic main menu, mode select, control customization.
-- Add visual effects
+- Add AI opponent (strategy design pattern).
+- Add content.
+Lots of content.
+Lots and lots and lots of content.